codebushi/site/src/posts/hosting-your-static-website.md

 <h3 class="mt-5 mb-3">Custom Domain Names</h3>

 If the free GitHub subdomain isn't ideal, you can use your own domain as I've mentioned earlier.
+Head over to [Namecheap](https://namecheap.pxf.io/c/1220989/386521/5618) if you're looking for a new domain.
 Once you have your domain, navigate to the `Settings` tab for your GitHub repository and enter your custom domain in the Pages section.
 Next, you'll have to configure your `ALIAS`, `ANAME`, or `A`record with your DNS provider.
 This step will vary depending on where you've purchased your domain, refer to [this guide](https://help.github.com/articles/setting-up-an-apex-domain/) for more details.

 As a side note, you'll get access to a free SSL certificate when using a GitHub subdomain, but you'll lose the SSL when switching to a custom domain.
 This is also true for Surge.sh, which is another hosting option we'll explore below.
 Having your site served from `https` is important because Google strongly favors this for SEO rankings.
 If you want SSL with a custom domain, you can set up a free [Cloudflare account](https://www.cloudflare.com/ssl/) and let Cloudflare handle your DNS record.